perfah/wlroots-rs/README.md

 A fork intended for standalone use of the wlroots-sys subcrate (that generates "raw" Rust bindings for [wlroots](https://github.com/swaywm/wlroots) via bindgen).
 This effectively means that progress and development is contained only within the [wlroots-sys](https://github.com/perfah/wlroots-rs/tree/master/wlroots-sys) directory.
 Note that this is not an attempt to revive wlroots-rs - hence the largely untouched repository root.

-The motivation for this fork is the benefit of being able to write Wayland-compositors based on wlroots in Rust more easily.
+The motivation for this fork is the benefit of being able to write Wayland-compositors based on wlroots in Rust more easily (without relying on outdated code).

 ## Usage